-In many parts of rural Rajasthan, or even India, a girl roaming outside her house alone is not considered normal or respectable.
-So deep-rooted is the patriarchy, or threat to their ‘virtue’, that girls are expected to be accompanied with a male member of her family.
-Despite cultural barriers like this, Sanju Gurjar has been committed towards the cause of girls’ education and empowerment.
-Working as an Educate Girls’ community volunteer, called Team Balika) since two years, Sanju is one of the most known people in her village.
+In many parts of rural India, a girl venturing outside her house alone is not considered respectable or proper behaviour.
+So deep-rooted is the patriarchy, or threat to their ‘virtue’, that girls are expected to be accompanied by a male member of their family when going out.
+Despite cultural barriers like this, Sanju Gurjar has been committed to the cause of girls’ education and empowerment.
+Working as an Educate Girls’ community volunteer (called Team Balika) since two years, Sanju is one of the most known people in her village.

-Sanju is the most educated person in her family and is currently pursuing a graduation in political science.
-The daughter of an influential community member, Sanju shares that it was her father who made her realize the importance of girls’ education and has always motivated her to study.
+The daughter of an influential community member, Sanju, is the most educated person in her family and is currently pursuing a political science degree.
+She shares that it was her father who made her realize the importance of girls’ education and has always motivated her to study.